 What is the difference between Annapurna Circuit and ABC?

-The Annapurna Base Camp Trek and Annapurna Circuit Trek are different from each other.
+The Annapurna Base Camp Trek and the Annapurna Circuit Trek are different.
 The Annapurna Circuit is longer and more difficult than the Annapurna Base Camp Trek.
-Taking a circuit route can offer you more scenic adventure compared to ABC.
+A circuit route can offer you a more scenic adventure than ABC.
 However, ABC will get you closer to Mount Annapurna I, the 10th-highest mountain in the world.

 Which is harder, Annapurna Circuit or ABC?

-With the involvement of longer duration, high altitude, and challenging terrain, the Annapurna Circuit Trek is harder than the Annapurna Base Camp Trek.
+The Annapurna Circuit Trek is more challenging than the Annapurna Base Camp Trek because it involves a longer duration, high altitude, and challenging terrain.
 To complete the circuit trek, you must have good physical fitness and a better plan and preparation than ABC.
-However, it is recommended to have a good acclimatization plan, which can ease your journey on both treks.
+However, it is recommended that you have a good acclimatization plan, which can ease your journey on both treks.

 Which trek offers more scenic beauty in the Annapurna Region?